MicrosoftDocs/learn/learn-pr/quantum/solve-job-shop-scheduling-optimization-problem/includes/4-operation-once-constraint.md

 $$\text{If } x_{i,t} = 1, \text{ } O_i\text{ starts at time } \textit{t}$$
 $$\text{If } x_{i,t} = 0, \text{ } O_i\text{ does not start at time } \textit{t}$$

-According to this constraint, $x_{i,t}$ for a specific operation should equal 1 **once and only once** during the entire simulation, from $t = 0 \rightarrow T - 1$ (because it should start once and only once during the allowed time).
+According to this constraint, $x_{i,t}$ for a specific operation should equal 1 **once and only once** from $t = 0 \rightarrow T - 1$ (because it should start once and only once during the allowed time).

-So in this case, you need to assign a penalty if the sum of $x_{i,t}$ for each operation across the full simulation time doesn’t equal exactly 1.
+So in this case, you need to assign a penalty if the sum of $x_{i,t}$ for each operation across all allowed times doesn’t equal exactly 1.

 Let’s take $O_{2}$ as an example again: